seekermarcel/seekermarcel/README.md

 ### Hi there 👋

-My name is Marcel Meier and I'm currently working as a DevOps Engineer and doing my Masters at the same time.
+My name is Marcel Meier and I'm currently working as a DevOps Engineer and doing my Masters Degree at the same time.

-- Worked in different DevOps Jobs for some years and learned a lot of backend there
-- Currently learning some frontend and trying to become a Fullstack Developer

 <!--
 **seekermarcel/seekermarcel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.